Gizra/Gizra-Way-Book/what_does_a_gizra_developer_look_like.md

  - Full-time roll responsible for training.
  - Training session every week.
  - Time to practice in part of the working day.
- - payment for days of "convection"
+ - payment for days of "Conference days"

 * transparency